Table of Contents

 - Once every

-You can set an operation to be repeated over a given number of days, months, or years.
+You can set a transaction to be repeated over a given number of days, months, or years.

 - Number of Occurrences